-After several experiments, the MAE of actual signals fell from 534.5 to about 215.Compared with the secondary field actual signals and signals denoised by SFSDSA model, the noise reduction effect of SFSDSA is obvious in Figure 8.
+After several experiments, the MAE of actual signals fell from 534.5 to about 215.
+Compared with the secondary field actual signals and signals denoised by the SFSDSA model, the noise reduction effect of SFSDSA is obvious in Fig. 8.